awawa-dev/HyperHDR/sources/led-drivers/other/SyncLightProtocol.md

 # SyncLight HID protocol notes

-The details were reconstructed from the official SyncLight traffic captures and validated against a 27 inch controller.
+The details were reconstructed from captured SyncLight traffic and validated against a 27-inch controller.

 ## USB HID devices